Staking-Facilities-GmbH/ReactCosmosDelegationUI/README.md

 # Installation & Setup

 Please note that the Ledger Nano S requires HTTPS to function with your browser.
 If your website does not support HTTPS, you will not be able to use this tool.
-The backend is used to serve HTTPS content from an RPC to the component.
+The LCD to connect to is also required to have HTTPS enabled.

 ```
 npm i react-cosmos-delegation